 Willie: God used a television show to help a lot of people, and, um, we’re honored to be part of that.
 Love being with you.
 I hope you have a great conference.
 Father, I pray that we can be more like You.
 I pray that we can be more like Peter, Father, and the men that we read about in the Bible and the women who did so many amazing things and got this whole thing started.
 Two thousand years ago, Father, we are still talking about you.
 We are still thinking about You.
 We are still praising You.
 Father, we give You everything that we have, everything.
 And we give You all the glory.
 Thank you for the blood that saves us.
 We love You.
 Through Jesus, amen.
 Thanks, guys.

-John: You can reach us when you call 800, the letter A and the word FAMILY.
-800-232-6459.
-Or donate online and request that book at focusonthefamily.com/broadcast.
-On behalf of Jim Daly and the entire team, thanks for listening today to Focus on the Family.
-I’m John Fuller inviting you back as we once more help you and your family thrive in Christ.
+John: On behalf of Jim Daly and the entire team thanks for joining us today for Focus on the Family, I’m John Fuller, inviting you back as we once more help you and your family thrive in Christ.

 Angela Mills offers wives practical suggestions for cultivating a thriving marriage in a discussion based on her book, Bless Your Husband: Creative Ways to Encourage and Love Your Man.